lostdecade/manor/_posts/2013-04-03-lava-blade-release.md

 For high resolution screenshots, please [download the Lava Blade media kit][5].

+## Coming soon to another platform near you

+We're working hard on getting [Lava Blade][1] on more platforms including Android, iPhone, Windows desktop, and OS X.

 ## Questions?

 Please feel free to [contact us][6] with any questions, and we'd love to hear your thoughts in the comments section below.